 PRAIRIE ACCESS PLAN DEVELOPMENT

-In early 2014, the Flood Control District began work with a landscape architect to develop a public access plan for the Willow Waterhole Prairie Management Area, which includes:
+The Flood Control District worked with a landscape architect to develop a public access plan for the Willow Waterhole Prairie Management Area, which includes:

 - Secured access for pedestrians